smbuglass/goats_noats/content/index.md

 This site was made using Quartz.
-See the [documentation](https://quartz.jzhao.xyz) to make your own!
+See the [documentation](https://quartz.jzhao.xyz) here to make your own!